 Each operator should read this manual before operating the set for the first time.
-A generator set (genset) must be operated and maintained properly if you are to expect safe, reliable and quiet operation.
+A generator set (genset) must be operated and maintained properly if you are to expect safe and reliable operation.
 The manual includes a troubleshooting guide and a maintenance schedule.